IlyaMur/MVC-barebone/README_en.md

 ## Install

-- PHP version >= 8.0 (framework is using named arguments and other modern php features).
+- PHP version >= 8.0 (framework is using named arguments and other modern PHP features).
 - `$ git clone` the repo.
 - `$ make install` to install dependencies.
 - Configure your web server to have the public folder as the web root.